MvvmCross/MvvmCross/readme.md

 # MvvmCross

-This project provides a cross-platform mvvm mobile development framework built on top of Silverlight for WP7, Mono for Android and MonoTouch for iOS.
+This project provides a cross-platform mvvm mobile development framework built on top of Silverlight for WP7, Mono for Android and MonoTouch for iOS, and the WinRT XAML framework for Windows 8 Store applications.

+This project makes extensive use of Portable Class Libraries to provide maintainable cross platform C# native applications.

 # Getting started

 To learn about what MVVM is... please look at this introduction from Infragistics http://blogs.infragistics.com/blogs/anand_raja/archive/2012/02/20/the-model-view-viewmodel-101-part-1.aspx and http://blogs.infragistics.com/blogs/anand_raja/archive/2012/03/06/introduction-to-the-model-view-viewmodel-pattern-part-2.aspx.

-http://vimeo.com/39019207 provides a video of me talking (with poor noise quality - sorry... plus they cut the session from an hour to 45 minutes - doh!)
+http://vimeo.com/39019207 provides a video of me talking (with poor noise quality - sorry...)

-To see how MvvmCross provides ViewModels, Views and bindings, see the tutorial steps in the wiki - https://github.com/slodge/MvvmCross/wiki/_pages
+To see how MvvmCross provides ViewModels, Views and bindings, see the samples within this project.

+For setting up your development environment to support portable libraries, see the steps in http://slodge.blogspot.co.uk/2012/09/mvvmcross-vnext-portable-class.html

 # About MvvmCross...